gstackio/gstack-bosh-environment/docs/reference.md

 located in `conf/`, BOSH v2 operation files are located in `operations/`, and infrastructure state are in `state/`.

-[Direnv](https://direnv.net/) is used all over the place.
-The convention is that when you enter a given directory, then the helper scripts located in the `bin/` subdirectory are available on your path.
-Direnv also provides many wiring environment variables depending on where you are, i.e. what is your current working directory.
-As an example, these environment variables have you automatically connected to the BOSH server when you enter the `deployments/` directory.
+[Direnv](https://direnv.net/) is used all over the place, but has become optional since the `gbe` CLI was introduced.
+The convention with `direnv` is that when you enter a given directory, then the helper scripts located in the `bin/` subdirectory are available on your path.

+Direnv also provides many `bosh`-related environment variables depending on the current working directory.

+- When you are under the `deployments/` directory, then you are automagically connected to the bosh server.
+Any `bosh` commands will be aware of the correct credentials.

+- When you are the subdirectory of a specific deployment, then all the deployment-related `bosh` commands will be aware of that and tharget *that* deployment.

-## How to configure
+## Configuration

+### Configuring the base envrionment

-Configuration files are located in the `conf/` directory.
+As a general convention, configuration files are located in `conf/` directories.

 - In `env-config.inc.bash`, set a few variables and don't forget to re-run `direnv allow` after that.